 Poe Paddy State Park

-Poe Paddy State Park is located at the confluence of Big Poe Creek and Penns Creek, a trout angler’s paradise featuring the nationally recognized green drake mayfly hatch in June.
-Hikers also walk Mid State Trail.
+Poe Paddy State Park is at the confluence of Big Poe Creek and Penns Creek, a trout angler’s paradise featuring the nationally recognized green drake mayfly hatch in June.
+Hikers enjoy the Mid State Trail.
 Poe Valley State Park is nearby.

-Picnicking: Picnic tables and two pavilions with four picnic tables each are available for year-round use.
+Picnicking: Two picnic pavilions with four picnic tables each are available for year-round use.

-Fishing: Excellent trout fishing is available in Penns Creek, which flows by the Poe Paddy campground.
+Fishing: Excellent trout fishing is available in Poe Creek, which flows through the Poe Paddy Campground.
 Fantastic fly hatches emerge from Penns Creek.
 The nationally known Green Drake Hatch usually occurs in late May or early June.

 Pennsylvania Fish and Boat Commission laws apply.
 Complete information on fishing rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.

-Hiking: The Mid State Trail, with orange rectangular blazes, passes through Poe Paddy.
-The Mid State Trail passes upstream along Penns Creek, crossing a pedestrian bridge and then goes over Paddy Mountain.
+Hiking: The Mid State Trail, blazed with orange rectangles, passes through Poe Paddy.
+To hike through the 250-foot long Paddy Mountain Railroad Tunnel, follow the Mid State Trail upstream along Penns Creek then cross the pedestrian bridge to the tunnel.